Tasks and Limits#

 With posture task: the arm stays close to its reference configuration.

-Regularization keeps the solver well-conditioned, but nothing prevents the robot from violating physical constraints.
-Without explicit limits, joints can exceed their mechanical range, velocities can spike beyond what motors can deliver, and the robot can collide with itself or the environment.
+Regularization keeps the solver well-conditioned but does not enforce physical constraints.
+Without explicit limits, joints can exceed their mechanical range, velocities can exceed motor capabilities, and self-collision can occur.
+Limits encode these boundaries as inequality constraints in the QP.

 ConfigurationLimit keeps joints within their mechanical range.
-When you pass a custom limits list, you must add it explicitly:
+When a custom limits list is provided, this limit must be included explicitly:

 from mink import ConfigurationLimit